Treatment-Effect Estimation in Complex Designs under a Parallel-trends Assumption

 \subsection{Testing the null that lagged treatments do not affect the outcome}

 While allowing for dynamic effects is appealing, doing so reduces the sample that can be used in the estimation, which may come with high costs in terms of external validity and statistical precision \citep*{chaisemartin2022continuous}.
-We show here that parameters closely related to the $\AVSQ_\ell$ can be used to test the null that there are no dynamic effects, namely: \begin{hyp} (No Dynamic Effects) For all $g$ and $(d_1,...,d_t)\in \mathcal{D}$, $Y_{g,t}(d_1,...,d_t)=Y_{g,t}(d_t)$. \end{hyp} When those tests are not rejected, one may use estimators ruling out dynamic effects \citep[see, e.g.,][]{chaisemartin2022continuous}, which may lead to external-validity and precision gains with respect to the estimators discussed in this paper.
+We show here that parameters closely related to the $\AVSQ_\ell$ can be used to test the null that there are no dynamic effects, namely: \begin{hyp} (No Dynamic Effects) For all $g$ and $(d_1,...,d_t)\in \mathcal{D}$, $Y_{g,t}(d_1,...,d_t)=Y_{g,t}(d_t)$. \end{hyp} Not rejecting those tests may suggest we could use estimators ruling out dynamic effects \citep[see, e.g.,][]{chaisemartin2022continuous}, which may lead to external-validity and precision gains with respect to the estimators discussed in this paper.